ttutisani/Xunit.Gherkin.Quick/README.md

 Feel free to post your question/problem either into our [issues repository](https://github.com/ttutisani/Xunit.Gherkin.Quick/issues), or into [StackOverflow](https://stackoverflow.com).

-Also, as recommended by a user of this project, the unit test code can be a useful addendum to the documentation.
-E.g. see test files and matching feature files in [Xunit.Gherkin.Quick.ProjectConsumer](https://github.com/ttutisani/Xunit.Gherkin.Quick/tree/master/source/Xunit.Gherkin.Quick.ProjectConsumer). ([AddNumbersTo5.feature](https://github.com/ttutisani/Xunit.Gherkin.Quick/blob/master/source/Xunit.Gherkin.Quick.ProjectConsumer/Addition/AddNumbersTo5.feature), [AddNumbersTo5.cs](https://github.com/ttutisani/Xunit.Gherkin.Quick/blob/master/source/Xunit.Gherkin.Quick.ProjectConsumer/Addition/AddNumbersTo5.cs)) is a helpful starting place.
+Also, as recommended by a user of this project, the unit test code can be a useful addendum to the documentation. e.g., see test files and matching feature files in [Xunit.Gherkin.Quick.ProjectConsumer](https://github.com/ttutisani/Xunit.Gherkin.Quick/tree/master/source/Xunit.Gherkin.Quick.ProjectConsumer).
+[AddNumbersTo5.feature](https://github.com/ttutisani/Xunit.Gherkin.Quick/blob/master/source/Xunit.Gherkin.Quick.ProjectConsumer/Addition/AddNumbersTo5.feature)and [AddNumbersTo5.cs](https://github.com/ttutisani/Xunit.Gherkin.Quick/blob/master/source/Xunit.Gherkin.Quick.ProjectConsumer/Addition/AddNumbersTo5.cs) can be the helpful starting points.

 ## See Also